 - The aggregate ascent over this loop is 130m.
-Along the way, you’ll enjoy stunning views of Lambay Island, Ireland’s Eye and embrace great expanses of Dublin Bay too.
+Along the way, you’ll enjoy stunning views of Lambay Island, Ireland’s Eye and embrace the great expanses of Dublin Bay too.

 - The Baily Lighthouse comes into view before you ascend towards the car park at ‘The Summit’ and return to Howth Village along a path running parallel to your outward route.

 - Back in the village, you’ll find plenty of cafés, pubs and restaurants to reward yourself in after this satisfying trial.
 Try the Fish & Chips, Calamari & Chowder.

 Albert College Park:

 - Albert College Park is a public park owned by Dublin City Council and managed by the council's Parks and Landscape Services division.
 It is located on the Ballymun Road in Glasnevin next to Dublin City University and has been called an "oasis" in the area.